 In response, it is noted that the SDRC Meeting is a coordination and interagency meeting that occurs early in the development review process with the applicant and M-NCPPC staff to communicate requirements and/or major issues with an application.
-At that time, staff indicated there were no major issues identified with the subject application, in terms of land-use conformance with the master plan.
+At that time, no major issues were identified with the subject PPS, in terms of land-use conformance with the master plan.
 The master plan identifies numerous guidelines and strategies for the subject property and surrounding area and places the property in the Henson Creek Transit Village.
-The technical staff report identifies applicable guidelines and strategies, but the Prince George's County District Council has also zoned the subject property I-1 under the prior Zoning Ordinance, which permits distribution warehouse uses as of right.
+This resolution identifies applicable guidelines and strategies, but the Prince George's County District Council has also zoned the subject property I-1 under the prior Zoning Ordinance, which permits distribution warehouse uses as of right.

-Therefore, staff evaluated the PPS and found that it complied with the requirements of Section 24-121(a)(5), as described above, including conformance with applicable master plan guidelines and strategies, as evaluated throughout this technical staff report.
+Therefore, the PPS was found to comply with the requirements of Section 24-121(a)(5), as described above, but was still evaluated for conformance with applicable master plan guidelines and strategies, as evaluated throughout this resolution.
 Also, the recommendations in the Henson Creek Village Area Study provide potential redevelopment concepts, strategies, and recommendations.
-These recommendations are not binding on this application and are offered as recommendations to help advance the intent and purpose of the plan.
+These recommendations are not binding on this PPS and are offered as recommendations to help advance the intent and purpose of the plan.
 With respect to traffic, the approved certificate of adequacy evaluated the impact of this development on transportation facilities and imposes limits on peak-hour vehicle trips and requires the construction of certain improvements.

 The Planning Department also received inquiries from a representative of the South County Environmental Justice Coalition (SCEJC), who wanted to know the purpose of a Planning Board hearing, and the notice requirements for such a hearing.
 SCEJC also asked when information regarding the project will be available on M-NCPPC's website.
-Staff responded to the inquiries by stating that the purpose of the Planning Board hearing is to hold a public hearing on the subject PPS, and for the final decision on the application to be made by the Planning Board.
-Regarding the notice requirement, staff responded that sign postings at the subject site and mailings are required 30 days before the Planning Board hearing; sign postings at the subject site are carried out by the applicant and notices of the public hearing are mailed to all persons of record, by M-NCPPC staff.
-Regarding the availability of information on the PPS, staff provided that current information regarding the project is available on the Development Activity Monitoring System (DAMS) dashboard, and that the Planning Board hearing's final agenda and the technical staff report are posted on the Commission's web page at least six days prior to the hearing.
+The Planning Department's response to these inquiries stated that the purpose of the Planning Board hearing is to hold a public hearing on the subject PPS, and for the final decision on the application to be made by the Planning Board.
+Regarding the notice requirement, sign postings at the subject site and mailings are required 30 days before the Planning Board hearing; sign postings at the subject site are carried out by the applicant and notices of the public hearing are mailed to all persons of record, by M-NCPPC staff.
+Regarding the availability of information on the PPS, current information regarding the project is available on the Development Activity Monitoring System (DAMS) dashboard, and the Planning Board hearing's final agenda and the technical staff report are posted on the Commission's web page at least six days prior to the hearing.
 The representative from SCEJC also inquired on how to sign up for the Planning Board hearing, and the protocols for such hearings.
-Staff responded by providing information on how to participate during the hearing, web links to the many different ways to participate, and important timelines for speaker registration and submitting documents to incorporate into the record for the case.
+Information was provided on how to participate during the hearing, web links to the many different ways to participate, and important timelines for speaker registration and submitting documents to incorporate into the record for the case.